How To Detect a Propane Leak

 A professional propane technician needs to perform a leak test to check the integrity of these joints and seals.
 Pressure tests are required by state and federal law, as well as insurance rules.

-For Safe, High-Quality Propane Service…Call Midway Bottled Gas!
+For Safe, High-Quality Propane Service…Call Blumont Energy!

 Your safety is important to us!
 All our technicians are trained and certified to provide safe propane delivery and services.
 If you have any questions about this information or any other propane safety issues, contact us.